 Read Write Inc. Phonics

-Phonics is one method of teaching children how to read and write.
-It's all about sounds.
+Read Write Inc. phonics is a programme of teaching children how to read and write.
 There are 44 sounds in the English language, which we put together to form words.
 Some are represented by one letter, like 'b', and some by two (digraphs), like ‘ar’ in car or three (trigraphs), like ‘air’ in chair.
 Digraphs and trigraphs we call ‘Special Friends’.

-Children are first taught the pure ‘set 1 sounds’ so that they will be able to blend the sounds in words more easily (put pure sounds guide attachment here or alternatively see video - https://www.youtube.com/watch?v=UCI2mu7URBc
+Children are taught the sounds in 3 Sets.
+This ensures that they will be able to decode and blend the sounds in words with confidence.

 Set 2 sounds order: ay ee igh ow oo oo ar or air ir ou oy